Paul Scholes: 1999–2007

-Scholes was ruled out for the second half of the 2005–06 campaign with blurred vision.
+Scholes was ruled out for the second half of the 2005–06 season with blurred vision.
 The cause of this was initially uncertain, sparking fears that it could end his career.
 He overcame this problem through the beginning of the year and he appeared in United's final game of the season against Charlton Athletic.

+Scholes and Wayne Rooney were sent off on 4 August 2006 in a pre-season friendly against Porto in the Netherlands.
+England's Football Association suspended the pair for three games, which United appealed due to the non-competitive nature of the fixture; Ferguson conceded that Scholes should have been sent off for his tackle from behind on Ricardo Quaresma, while defending Rooney.
+An independent panel upheld the suspensions of both players.

 On 22 October 2006, in the 2–0 victory over Liverpool, Scholes became the ninth United player to play in 500 matches, joining Bobby Charlton, Bill Foulkes and Ryan Giggs.
 Scholes experienced one of his finest seasons in 2006–07, and was included in the PFA Team of the Year, and was shortlisted for the PFA Players' Player of the Year.
 One of his finest performances of the season came in a 4–1 win against Blackburn Rovers, where United were 1–0 down but Scholes "got hold of the game by the scruff of the neck" and scored the equalising goal.
-Scholes was dismissed during United's 1–0 away victory over Liverpool on 3 March 2007 for swinging an arm at Xabi Alonso.
+On 3 March 2007, in a 1–0 victory over Liverpool at Anfield, Scholes was dismissed for swinging an arm at Xabi Alonso; John O'Shea scored the winning goal in injury time.
 It marked his first league sending off since April 2005.
 A month later, he was sent off in the first leg of United's Champions League quarter-final at Roma.